NetzwergX/netzwergx.github.io/_posts/2012-08-27-release-jekyll-template-toolkit.md

 * **Category List** (categoryList.html)

-	A simple list containing all categories and the number of posts in them.
+	A simple list containing all categories and the number of posts within.
-	Useful for navigations e.g. in sidebars.
+	Useful for navigations, e.g. in sidebars.

 * **Post Timeline** (timeLine.html)

 	A time line containing all month in which posts were published, grouped by year.
-	Useful for navigations e.g. in sidebars.
+	Useful for navigations, e.g. in sidebars.

 * **Tag Cloud** (tagCloud.html)

-	A linear weighted tag cloud.
+	A linear-weighted tag cloud.

 * **Similar posts list** (similarPostList.html)

 	A list containing similar posts.
 	Useful to provide some "Further reading" links to the user.
-Only works on post pages.
+It only works on post pages.

 * **Google Search box** (googleSearchForm.html)

-	A very simple search box with an input field and submit button. searches via google.
+	A very simple search box with an input field and submit button.
+It searches via Google.

 * **Tapir search box** (WIP)